 He believes the mountains heal him.
 They teach him lessons of life that are not to be found in the everyday life of the plains.
 When he was having a bad time with his academics, it was the mountains which relieved him and showed him the way of life.
 Moreover, he is quite environmentally conscious mountaineer.
 He believes that the Himalayas should be kept clean to preserve their serenity.
 This has been the paramount inspiration behind the Mountain Self Sufficiency Course, where he educates hikers to leave nothing more than footprints on mountain trails.
 He openly professes that he chose this path not to prove himself or to make a name, but solely to grow as a person and experience life through the eyes of a mountaineer.

-The Trans-Himalayan Journey (Sep 2017) - 700km long journey of a solo mountaineer traversing through snow clad mountains, glaciers, high mountain passes, cold deserts and frozen lakes.
+Western Himalayan Traverse (Sep 2017) - 700km long journey of a solo mountaineer traversing through snow clad mountains, glaciers, high mountain passes, cold deserts and frozen lakes.
 A little traversed route, one which is varied in texture, topography and climate will be undertaken.
 Starting from the barren and beautiful land of Ladakh, across seven mountain passes, touching almost 19,000 ft and finally into the lush and verdant lesser Himalayas, the journey will close at Joshimath in Uttrakhand.
 The sojourn would ideally last 45 days, at an optimistic rate of 15km a day.
+Due to various uncertainties the plan was postponed to 2018.